 I hope that by joining the Parish Council I will help provide a voice for local families on the things that are important to them.

-Working Parties: Brizlincote in Bloom, Planning, Grants, Traffic Calming Measures, Website and Facebook
+Working Parties: Brizlincote in Bloom, Planning, Funding Sources, Traffic Calming Measures, Website and Facebook

 About me: I have lived in Brizlincote for thirty years, although there are some intervals where I have lived and worked overseas, also in different parts of the UK due to working for several multi-nationals.
 At present I run my own business in the hospitality industry and strategic management consultancy.
 As a member of the Parish Council I am interested in pursuing your concerns.